 Sources: New Constructs, LLC and company filings.

-We still rate the stock as Dangerous due to its poor earnings quality.
+We still rate the stock as Unattractive due to its poor earnings quality.

 Given LOCO’s declining ROIC and disappointing growth in recent quarters, investors might have a hard time believing the company will achieve the performance implied by even the current price.
 In which case, they should continue to sell the stock and not buy until market expectations are so low that they are confident the company will surpass them.